publiccodenet/about/organization/strategic-council.md

 * follow along with the briefings sent by the board of directors
 * participate in (email) discussions of the council

-This commitment is estimated to be about 15 minutes per week.
+This commitment is estimated to be about an average 15 minutes per week.

 ## Members of the strategic council